gabRpt/matsim-output-postgreSQL-converter/docs/queries.md

 * `location.csv` : contains the zones with their coordinates

 _**A detailed documentation on how to create a scheme in Arabesque can be found [here](https://gflowiz.github.io/arabesque/).**_

+___

+## Activity Sequences
+Get the activity sequences of agents during given timespan and zone

+In [main.py](https://github.com/gabRpt/matsim-output-postgreSQL-converter/blob/main/src/main.py "main.py") uncomment the lines below `========= Activity Sequences =========`.
+Edit the parameters of the function `queries.activitySequences.activitySequences` :
+* `filepath` : Path to the **geojson** file containing **only one** zone consider (eg: [1zone.geojson](https://github.com/gabRpt/matsim-output-postgreSQL-converter/blob/main/resources/sample/1zone.geojson))
+* `start_time` : start time of the timespan
+* `end_time` : end time of the timespan
+* `interval` : interval of time between each sequence (in minutes)
+* `batchSize` : number of agents to consider in each batch to optimize multiprocessing (has to be > 0)

+Returns a dataframe with all the activity sequences of all the agents that have **at least one** activity in the given zone during the given timespan.
+The dataframe has the following columns :

+* `agentId` : id of the agent
+* `periodStart` : start time of the current period
+* `periodEnd` : end time of the current period
+* `mainActivityId` : id of the activity the agent spent the most time in during the current period
+* `startActivityId` : id of the first activity of the agent during the current period
+* `endActivityId` : id of the last activity of the agent during the current period
+* `mainActivityStartTime` : start time of the activity the agent spent the most time in during the current period
+* `mainActivityEndTime` : end time of the activity the agent spent the most time in during the current period
+* `timeSpentInMainActivity` : time spent by the agent in the activity the agent spent the most time in during the current period